alan-turing-institute/DH-RSE-Summer-School/Day 5/binder-tutorial/README.md

 5. Make the needed directory

-6. Download the models inside the directory
+6. [Download the model](https://zenodo.org/record/4782245#.YQEyYFNKjlx) (we suggest to use Flair) inside the directory

 7. Unzip them